rebelsky/csc207/outlines/bodies/hash-tables.md

 * Let's try an exercise.
 We'll come up with a hash value for everybody's first name.
 We'll then put things in the hash table.
-* We'll use "sum the values of the letters in the name".
+* We'll use "sum the values of the first three letters in the name".
 * We'll use the following table:
 <pre>
 A: 1   F: 6   K: 11  P: 16  U: 21  Z: 26